Exciting 14-Day Northern Lights Package Tour of the Ring Road with Snaefellsnes & Reykjavik

 Read more

-Day 7
+Day 7 – Northwest Iceland

 Read more

-Day 8
+Day 8 – West Iceland

 Read more

-Day 9
+Day 9 – West Iceland

 Read more

-Day 10 - West Iceland
+Day 10 – Reykjavik

 Read more

-Day 11
+Day 11 – Reykjavik

 On your 11th day in Iceland, you’ll begin your three-day exploration of Reykjavik, the northernmost capital city in the world.
-This vibrant city has a rich cultural scene and a unique blend of modernity and natural beauty that you'll thoroughly enjoy.
+This city has a rich cultural scene and a unique blend of modernity and natural beauty that you'll thoroughly enjoy.

-The Hallgrimskirkja church is a magnificent architectural marvel, standing tall in the heart of downtown Reykjavik.
+The Hallgrimskirkja Church is a magnificent architectural marvel, standing tall in the heart of downtown Reykjavik.
 This iconic landmark, reaching around 244 feet (74.5 meters), is an imposing masterpiece that dominates the city skyline.

 The architectural design and structure of the church took inspiration from the basalt columns surrounding the Svartifoss waterfall in the Vatnajokull National Park.